 In addition to the Designated Reserves set out in Note 16, the directors have agreed a General Reserves policy designed to meet the required level of working capital given the cyclical nature of cash flow; General Reserves of £250,000 to £400,000 are considered appropriate.
-As such the General Reserves of £321,950 are considered to be adequate.
+As such the General Reserves of £906,042 are considered to be more than adequate.
+Following the 2021 Convention a decision will be taken as to whether some of the General Reserves could be used to fund the next phase of the Derwent Project.

-It is anticipated that Derwent Project Restricted funds of £2,162,404 and Designated funds of £300,000 will be used over the next 18-24 months in support of the refurbishment of the former Pencil Factory, and the redevelopment of the site, subject to any delays as a result of Covid-19.
+It is anticipated that Derwent Project Restricted funds of £1,137,265 and Designated funds of £300,000 will be used over the next twelve months in support of the refurbishment of the former Pencil Factory, and the redevelopment of the site, subject to any delays as a result of Covid-19.